 The Company is a Canadian-based mineral resources exploration company and currently has interests in mineral exploration properties in Mexico and Peru.
-The Company's principal asset is its undivided 70% interest in the El Oro Property in the States of Mexico and Michoacán, Mexico.
+The Company's principal asset is its undivided 70% interest in the El Oro Property in the States of Mexico and Michoacán, Mexico. - The Company, also has the right to process historic tailings left from pre-1930s milling of ores from the Mexico Mine (the "Mexico Mine Tailings") in the El Oro District in Mexico State, Mexico.

 The Company also has 100% interest each in additional early to mid-stage projects in Peru.
 See "Description of the Business - Mineral Exploration Projects - Peruvian Properties" below for information regarding these projects.

-The Company is in the exploration stage and there is no assurance that commercially viable ore deposits exist in any of its properties until further exploration work is done and comprehensive economic evaluation based upon that work is concluded.
+The Company is in the exploration stage and there is no assurance that commercially viable ore deposits exist in any of its properties until further exploration work is carried out and comprehensive economic evaluation based upon that work is concluded.

 On December 19th, 2013, the Company filed a technical report on the El Oro Property titled "National Instrument 43-101 F1 Amended Technical Report on the El Oro Property, Mexico", which is compliant with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
-The Technical Report is dated effective November 30th, 2013 and was prepared by Nadia M. Caira, P. Geo., a "Qualified Person" as defined in NI-43-101.
+The Technical Report is dated effective November 30th, 2013, and was prepared by Nadia M. Caira, P. Geo., a "Qualified Person" as defined in NI-43-101.
 For a complete description of assumptions, qualifications and procedures associated with the information in the Technical Report, reference should be made to the full text of the Technical Report, which is available for review under the Company's profile on SEDAR at www.sedar.com.